cyplo/resume/README.md

 #Heya !
-Hope you're having a great day !
+My name is Cyryl and I hope you're having a great day !

 ## Interesting random tidbits about me